-Mrs. Maggie White, wife of John Arthur White, who was at work on Mrs. Margie White, wife of John Arthur White, who was at work on the fourth floor of the National Pencil factory part of the day upon which Mary Phagan was killed, was the first witness the state called to the stand Thursday morning in the Frank trial.
+Mrs. Maggie White, wife of John Arthur White, who was at work on the fourth floor of the National Pencil factory part of the day upon which Mary Phagan was killed, was the first witness the state called to the stand Thursday morning in the Frank trial.

 The witness told of going to the factory twice on that day to see her husband, and of seeing Frank on both occasions, and also of seeing a negro lurking behind some boxes on the first floor.
-"How long has your husband been working for the National Pencil fac-tory?"
+"How long has your husband been working for the National Penell fac-tory?"
 Solicitor Hugh Dorsey asked after the usual questions as to her

-"About two years," she repiled.
+"About two years," she replied.

 "Does he still work there?"

 "Yes."